-Industrial uses of the Daugleddau are evident at the Carew tide mill, a particularly noble 19th century corn mill set on a causeway or dam across a tidal creek below Carew Castle.
+Industrial uses of the Daugleddau are evident at the Carew tidal mill, a particularly noble 19th century corn mill set on a causeway or dam across a tidal creek below Carew Castle.
 It formed part of the contrived garden landscape about the castle.
 Cresswell Quay is the site of former coal wharfs and other structures relating to its maritime and industrial past.
+Former quarries are strongly evident at West Williamston.